 In order to make the best out of your playing time, you must first understand how a game works.
 I’ve seen numerous examples of players who were quite decent at a game, but have never even glanced through the rulebook.
 Sure, if you have a good first-time teacher that’s possible.

-In our group (which usually consists of just me and my partner, with other players occasionally joining), I’m the guy that introduces new games, learns them, and teaches them to others.
+In our group (which usually consists of just me and my partner, with other players occasionally joining), I’m the guy who introduces new games, learns them, and teaches them to others.
 I’ll read and re-read the rules several times, trying out the game for myself, just to see the mechanics in action.

 It’s rare that my partner should beat me at a game like 7 Wonders: Duel, something really unordinary should happen for her to win.
-It was me who bought the game, learned the rules, and introduced it to her.
+It was I who bought the game, learned the rules, and introduced it to her.
 While I’d like more competition, I’m also grateful that she’s willing to play and enjoy it in the first place.